jstephenj14/T-Test-Algorithm-Automation/README.md

 _Step 4_: Repeat Step 1 through 4 for Control.

-In essence, we now have one descriptive data set for Test (let's label this as Desc_Test) and another for Control(Desc_Control).
+In essence, we now have one descriptive data set for Test and another for Control.

 The final step of the solution would be to compare which means in both descrptiive datasets are closest with the most similar ranges as well.
 The idea here is that if the means are closeby, the p-value of a resultant T-test would automatically exceed 0.95.
 This makes running repetitive T-tests redundant.